 A scan of a verified (true) copy of the Diploma/Graduation certificate with a Transcript of Records with an authentication (Apostille or Super-legalization) and translation to the English or Czech language.

 What to do if you haven't graduated yet?

 Applicants who are going to graduate in May/June/July shall provide a Study Confirmation with a clearly indicated date of graduation issued by their school.

-Applicants without a Diploma / Graduation Certificate cannot be nominated for the governmental project for visa facilitation Režim Student.
+Applicants without a Diploma/Graduation certificate cannot be nominated for the governmental project for visa facilitation Režim Student.
 If you haven't graduated yet, you shall apply for a regular appointment at the respective embassy AS SOON AS POSSIBLE after receiving a Letter of Acceptance from UCT Prague.

-NonEU Citizens – Visa Applying
+NonEU Citizens – Long-term Visa or Residence Permit Applying

 Režim Student – What it is and how it works